 Beginning July 1, 2021, United Healthcare (“UHC”) will begin reviewing Medicare Advantage and commercial claims for sepsis-related treatment on a pre-payment basis and post-payment basis.
 Previously, UHC only reviewed sepsis-related claims on a post-payment basis.
-Payer policy changes, such as this, can have a lasting impact on a hospital system’s revenue cycle and it’s important to be knowledgeable about updates, changes, and potential repercussions.
+Payer policy changes, such as this, can have a lasting impact on hospital revenue cycle management, and it’s important to be knowledgeable about updates, changes, and potential repercussions.

 UHC Clinical Review Overview